SeppiaBrilla/University-notes/Machine learning/Classification/Information theory.md

 B = 01
 C = 10
 D = 11
-But, since we have a given probability, we could use that to design an encoding that expoit this knowledge in order to reduce the size of the transmission:
+But, since we have a given probability, we could use that to design an encoding that exploit this knowledge in order to reduce the size of the transmission:
 A = 0
 B = 10
 C = 110
 D = 111
-This encoding uses on avarage 1.75 bits per transmission instead of 2.
+This encoding uses on average 1.75 bits per transmission instead of 2.
-More in general, with a given source X of V possible values with a probability distribuition the best coding allows a transmission with an avarage number of bits of
+More in general, with a given source X of V possible values with a probability distribution the best coding allows a transmission with an average number of bits of
 $$
 H(X) = - \sum_j p_j log_2(p_j)
 $$